What is Oral Psoriasis?

 Oral psoriasis is a type of psoriasis that affects the mouth and the areas around it, such as the lips and the inside of the cheeks.
 It is a chronic autoimmune condition that causes red, scaly patches to form on the skin.
 Like other forms of psoriasis, oral psoriasis is not contagious and cannot be spread from person to person.

 Symptoms of oral psoriasis may include red patches on the skin inside the mouth, cracked or bleeding lips, and a burning or tingling sensation in the affected areas.
-The condition can be treated with medications prescribed by a doctor, as well as good and a .
+The condition can be treated with medications prescribed by a doctor, as well as good oral hygiene and a healthy lifestyle.

 Symptoms of Oral Psoriasis